ezsystems/commerce-documentation/docs/guide/newsletter/newsletter2go/newsletter2go_cookbook/working_with_several_newsletters.md

 ![](../../../img/newsletter2go_4.png)

 2\.
-Behind every newsletter topic the address book ID must be configured.
+Configure the address book ID for every newsletter topic.

 3\.
 When submitting the newsletter form data, you also submit a list of all subscribed newsletter address books: